-A Los Angeles DUI lawyer can help you deal with these criminal charges after a move.
+A Los Angeles DUI lawyer can help you deal with the court if you have a DUI in California and wish to move to another state.
 In some situations, an experienced attorney can appear in court on your behalf, helping you avoid excess travel back and forth between states.

 Your California court case will continue regardless of where you live after a DUI arrest.
 Additionally, you typically cannot legally move to another state while facing criminal charges.
 Leaving the state can have legal implications for your claim.